For many years, we have used baking soda (or sodium bicarbonate) in cooking; however it works wonderfully well as a low-cost cleaning agent.

 We understand that baking soda on a dampened cloth when put on a windshield helps repel water.
 We've never tried this, but would be interested to know if it works as well as Rain-X.

-Vicki has also used this mild abrasive to clean "grunge" off the white lid of the 1-gallon beverage jug that Mike carries with him in his local truck driving job.
+Vicki has also used this mild abrasive to clean "grunge" off the white lid of the 1-gallon beverage jug that Mike carried with him in his local truck driving job.

-For even greater cleaning capability, Vicki has used baking soda with Young Living's Thieves Household Cleaner.
+For even greater cleaning capability, Vicki has used baking soda with Young Living's Thieves Household Cleaner, a plant-based cleaner.

 Money saving tip: Besides the usual name brand products, you can find store brands of baking soda at many grocery stores.